Eli Lilly: Philanthropy

-In 1879, with a group of twenty-five other businessmen, Lilly began sponsoring the Charity Organization Society and soon became the primary patron of its Indiana chapter.
+In 1879, with a group of 25 other businessmen, Lilly had begun sponsoring the Charity Organization Society, and soon became the primary patron of its Indiana chapter.
 The society merged with other charitable organizations to form the Family Welfare Society of Indianapolis, a forerunner to the Family Service Association of Central Indiana and the United Way.
 The associated group organized charitable groups under a central leadership structure that allowed them to easily interact and better assist people by coordinating their efforts and identifying areas with the greatest need.

-Lilly was especially interested in encouraging economic growth and general development in Indianapolis.
+Lilly was interested in encouraging economic growth and general development in Indianapolis.
 He attempted to achieve those goals by supporting local commercial organizations financially and through his personal advocacy and promotion.
-In 1879 he made a proposal for a public water company to meet the needs of the city, which lead to the formation of the Indianapolis Water Company.
+In 1879, he made a proposal for a public water company to meet the needs of the city, which lead to the formation of the Indianapolis Water Company.

 In 1890, Lilly and other civic leaders founded the Commercial Club; Lilly was elected as its first president.
-The club, renamed the Indianapolis Chamber of Commerce in 1912, was the primary vehicle for Lilly's city development goals.
+The club, renamed the Indianapolis Chamber of Commerce in 1912, was the primary vehicle for Lilly's civic development goals.
 It was instrumental in making numerous advances for the city, including citywide paved streets, elevated railways to allow vehicles and people to pass beneath them, and a city sewage system.
 The companies that provided these services were created through private and public investments and operated at low-cost; in practice they belonged to the companies' customers, who slowly bought each company back from its initial investors.
 The model was later followed other regions of Indiana to establish water and electric utility companies.
 The Commercial Club members also helped fund the creation of parks, monuments, and memorials, as well as successfully attracted investment from other businessmen and organizations to expand Indianapolis's growing industries.